Independent Newspapers: Expansion

+Diversification

 In 1990 INL invested $200 million in Gordon and Gotch magazine distributors in Australia and New Zealand, their allied business and regional newspapers in Victoria, Australia.
 These operations were bought from major INL shareholder News Ltd. In 1993 it divested itself of Wiljef Stationery and its computer consumables company Microtronix, acquired as part of the Gordon and Gotch deal but regarded as outside INL's "core" business.
 It also sold its large commercial printing division (Adams Print) to Pacific Magazine and Printing Limited.
 Late in 1999 INL announced it was selling its Australian Gordon and Gotch division, but was retaining Gordon and Gotch (NZ) Ltd.

 Early in 1964 Rupert Murdoch's News Limited made his first overseas newspaper investment - a 29.57 percent stake in the Wellington Publishing Company.
-The News Limited holding in INL fluctuated over the years and was just over 49 percent in 1997.
+The News Limited holding in INL fluctuated over the years and rose to 50 percent in August 1969.
+By 1997, News Limited's shares were just over 49 percent.

 Having established a strong newspaper publishing network, INL turned its interests to building a magazine division in New Zealand with publications focusing on home, family and outdoor leisure activities - homes, gardening, fishing, boating - along with motoring magazines.

 INL took a 25% interest in Terabyte, a web design and development company, in 1994.
 This was increased to 51% in June 1995.
 INL sold its interest in Terabyte Interactive in 1999.

+Merger and spinoff

 INL bought 48% of Sky Network Television in 1997.
 INL started Stuff.co.nz, a news website, in 2000.

 It sold its publishing assets, including Wellington's Dominion Post, to the John Fairfax conglomerate of Australia on 30 June 2003.
 This left it with a 78% stake in Sky Network Television as its main asset.
 In July 2005, Independent Newspapers merged with Sky Network Television into a new company, MergeCo, which was renamed Sky Network Television Limited.

-Most of the publications now belong to Stuff.
+Independent Newspapers' publications became part of Fairfax New Zealand.
+On 1 February 2018, Fairfax New Zealand changed its name to Stuff Limited.
+In July 2018, Stuff's parent company Fairfax Media merged with Australia's Nine Entertainment, which acquired Stuff's stable of New Zealand newspapers.
+On 31 May 2020, Nine Entertainment sold Stuff and its New Zealand newspaper assets to the company's chief executive Sinead Boucher for NZ$1, bringing them back into New Zealand hands.